John H. Masters

-John Hillary Masters (May 23, 1913 – October 22, 1987) was an officer in the United States Marine Corps with the rank of major general.
+John Hillary Masters (May 23, 1913 – October 22, 1987) was an American major general in the United States Marine Corps.
 He spent most of his senior career in the Quartermaster Department and retired in July 1969 as deputy chief of staff to the commander in chief, Atlantic Fleet.
 His older brother was Lieutenant General James M. Masters Sr.

 Early years

 John H. Masters was born on May 23, 1913, in Atlanta, Georgia, as the son of James M. Masters and his wife Cecilia Hale.
 When he was 12 years old, his grandfather (a one-time Confederate soldier in the 15th South Carolina Infantry Regiment died, and his family moved to the grandfather's farm in Anderson, South Carolina.
 John had two brothers: James and William.
 His older brother James also served in the Marines and reached the rank of lieutenant general.

 Young John attended high school there in 1930 and subsequently entered the Citadel in Charleston, South Carolina.
 However he left two years later in order to accept appointment to the United States Naval Academy at Annapolis, Maryland.
 During his years at the academy, Masters was active in wrestling club and was in the same class as future marine generals Louis Robertshaw and Paul R. Tyler and Rear Admiral Chester Nimitz Jr. He earned the nickname "Bud".

 Masters graduated on June 4, 1936, with bachelor's degree and was commissioned second lieutenant on the same date.
 He was subsequently ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed in June of the following year.
 While at the basic school, Bud Masters had the opportunity to meet Chesty Puller, who served as his instructor.

 Upon completion of the school, he was attached to the 1st Battalion, 5th Marine Regiment, 1st Marine Brigade under Brigadier General Richard P. Williams at Quantico, Virginia.
 Masters served as platoon leader in the machine gun company and later as officer in charge of the special weapons and anti-tank platoons.
 He also took part in maneuvers in the Caribbean and reached the rank of first lieutenant in June 1939.